pottekkat/personal-website/content/posts/git-for-vibe-coders/index.md

 like a ... hub for code
 {{< /blockquote >}}

-I know, I know.
-This tweet was a joke.
-But I can't wait for what you vibe coders will come up with next!
+I know, I know—this tweet was a joke.
+But honestly, I can't wait for what vibe coders will come up with next!

 ## Install Git